bolajidevops/node/README.md

 2. **Directory Structure**:
    - Inside the repository, create two directories:
      - `api`: For the backend API.
-     - `webapp`: For the frontend web application.
+     - `webapp`: For the frontend web application

 ```bash
 mkdir api webapp